ISISComputingGroup/ibex_developers_manual/doc/processes/retrospective-notes/Retrospective-Notes-2025.07.31.md

  - JH suggests we consider buying another build machine.
 Further discussions during the Experiment Controls Group Meeting need to be had about purchasing machine before it is critical.

 ### IBEX Wiki things needed to be done (Documentation)
- - JH states this issue is ongoing, as sprint it coming up he will double check timeframes.
+ - JH states this issue is ongoing, as sprint it coming up he will double check time frames.

 ## Items from this retrospective:
 ###  Navigation of folders during deployment